oracle/weblogic-kubernetes-operator/kubernetes/tutorial/shell-wrapper.md

 ```
 git clone https://github.com:oracle/weblogic-kubernetes-operator.git
-cd ./weblogic-kubernetes-operator/kubernetes/tutorial/
+cd weblogic-kubernetes-operator/kubernetes/tutorial
-export PV_ROOT=<PVPath>  # the value is the absolute path of the PV folder you just created
-./startup.sh # use Traefik as the load balancer
-# Or you can choose to run startup-v.sh which will use Voyager as the load balancer.
+# Edit env.sh: set values to PV_ROOT and optionally change value of other variables.
+#  Modify value of LB_TYPE to choose load balancer type: traefik or voyager.
+#  Modify value of DOMAIN_BUILD_TYPE to choose the approach to create domain home: wlst or wdt.

+./startup.sh
 ```

 If everything goes well, after the setup script finishes, you'll have all the resources deployed and running on your Kubernetes cluster.
 Let's check the result.